hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/DareSchema.md

 <dt>Inherits:  DareTrailer
 </dl>

-A DARE Message Header.
-Since any field that is present in a trailer MAY be placed in a header instead, the message header inherits from the trailer.
+A DARE Envelope Header.
+Since any field that is present in a trailer MAY be placed in a header instead, the envelope header inherits from the trailer.

 <dl>
 <dt>EnvelopeID: String (Optional)